atlemagnussen/backslash-site/vitepress/docs/posts/security/openvpn-setup.md

 ```

 ## Step 9: Configure NAT/Masquerading
-On the Application Server, use iptables to allow traffic coming from the VPN subnet (10.8.0.0/24) to exit to your main LAN interface (e.g., eth0).
+On the Application Server, use nftables to allow traffic coming from the VPN subnet (10.8.0.0/24)
+to exit to your main LAN interface (e.g., enp1s0).

 ```sh
 # 1. Create the 'ip' family table named 'nat'